-- The MMU recommends that PJM eliminate geographic cross subsidies.
+- The MMU recommends that all historical generation to load paths be eliminated as a basis for allocating ARRs.
 (Priority: High.
+First reported 2015.
+Status: Partially adopted.) - The MMU recommends that PJM eliminate portfolio netting to eliminate cross subsidies among FTR market participants.
+(Priority: High.
+First reported 2012.
+Status: Not adopted.
+Rejected by FERC.) - The MMU recommends that PJM eliminate subsidies to counter flow FTRs by applying the payout ratio to counter flow FTRs in the same way the payout ratio is applied to prevailing flow FTRs.
+(Priority: High.
+First reported 2012.
+Status: Not adopted.) - The MMU recommends that PJM eliminate geographic cross subsidies.
+(Priority: High.
 First reported 2013.
 Status: Not adopted.) - The MMU recommends that PJM examine the mechanism by which self scheduled FTRs are allocated when load switching among LSEs occurs throughout the planning period.
 (Priority: Low.
 First reported 2011.
 Status: Not adopted.) - The MMU recommends that PJM improve transmission outage modeling in the FTR auction models, including the use of probabilistic outage modeling.
 (Priority: Low.
 First reported 2013.
 Status: Not adopted.) - The MMU recommends that PJM reduce FTR sales on paths with persistent overallocation of FTRs including clear rules for what defines persistent overallocation and how the reduction will be applied.
 (Priority: High.
 First reported 2013.
 Status: Partially adopted, 2014/2015 planning period.) - The MMU recommends that PJM and its members continue to review the management of a defaulted member's FTR portfolio, including options other than immediate liquidation.
 (Priority: High.
-First reported Q2, 2018.
+First reported 2018.
 Status: Not adopted.) - The MMU recommends that PJM continue to evaluate the bilateral indemnification rules and any asymmetries they may create.
 (Priority: Low.
-New recommendation.
-Status: Not adopted.) - The MMU recommends that PJM reexamine the source and sink node combinations available in the FTR market.
+First reported 2018.
+Status: Not adopted.)

+- The MMU recommends that PJM reexamine the source and sink node combinations available in the FTR market.
 (Priority: High.
-New recommendation.
+First reported 2018.
 Status: Not adopted.) - The MMU recommends that the forfeiture amount from the FTR forfeiture rule be based on the correct hourly cost of an FTR, rather than a simple daily price divided by 24.
 (Priority: High.
-New recommendation.
+First reported 2018.
 Status: Not adopted.) - The MMU recommends that the direct customer request approach for creating and allocating IARR should be eliminated from PJM's tariff.
 (Priority: Low.
-New recommendation.
+First reported 2018.
 Status: Not adopted.)